calsfu/AutonomousTrike/README_Software.md

 Key external nodes launched by `main_launch.py`:
 - **depthai camera.launch.py** – Handles camera input and image processing for dynamic obstacle detection and lane following.
-- **vectornav.launch.py** – Interfaces with the VectorNav IMU to enhance the trike’s localization and provide inertial data for navigation.
+- **vectornav vectornav.launch.py** – Interfaces with the VectorNav IMU to enhance the trike’s localization and provide inertial data for navigation.

 By launching `main_launch.py`, the system is able to bring up both internal and external components, ensuring the complete trike software stack is running.